-The Rogers and Brown House (also known as the Nathaniel Rust House) at 83 County Road is believed to be three houses joined together, at least one and perhaps all three from the First Period.
+The Rogers and Brown House (also known as the Nathaniel Rust House) at 83 County Road is believed to be three houses joined together, at least one from the First Period.
 The house is described on the Massachusetts Historical Commission site MACRIS:

 The exact date of building and the identity of the original owner are uncertain.
 The first known owner was William Goodhue, and the house occupied the site where the South Meeting House later stood.
 Goodhue conveyed the house to Nathaniel Rust on June 2, 1665.
 Rust was a tanner and glover.
 His tanning establishment stood on the present site of this house.